Wular Lake: Environmental threats

+Lake degradation

+The shores of Wular Lake, one of the biggest freshwater lakes in South Asia, are now filled with trash.
+Waste has piled up along the lake's edges and in the water, endangering the lake's fish and plants.
+Parts of the lake have become shallow, and areas that used to be wide open water are now covered in mud and garbage.
+This buildup of waste and mud has made the lake smaller and shallower.

+Conservation

 Recognition

-In recognition of its biological, hydrological and socio-economic values, the lake was included in 1986 as a Wetland of National Importance under the Wetlands Programme of the Ministry of Environment and Forests, Government of India for intensive conservation and management purposes.
+In recognition of its biological, hydrological, and socio-economic values, the lake was included in 1986 as a Wetland of National Importance under the Wetlands Programme of the Ministry of Environment and Forests, Government of India, for intensive conservation and management purposes.
 Subsequently, in 1990, it was designated as a Wetland of International Importance under the Ramsar Convention.
-Against the Ramsar Conventions, the lake area is being used for garbage dumping.
+Against the Ramsar Convention, the lake area is being used for garbage dumping.

 Restoration

 Amongst other developments, two million trees will be cut to restore Wular Lake under the National Lake Conservation Programme.
-The Environment Ministry of India approved Rs 4 billion for the restoration project for the lake that will take 5 to 10 years and was after long delays scheduled to start in December 2011.
+The Environment Ministry of India approved Rs 4 billion for the restoration project for the lake that will take 5 to 10 years, and was, after long delays, scheduled to start in December 2011.

-The partner organisation South Asian Voluntary Association of Environmentalists (SAVE) is a joint initiative of individuals with the aim to protect the ecology and to conserve the nature at Wular Lake.
+The partner organisation, South Asian Voluntary Association of Environmentalists (SAVE), is a joint initiative of individuals to protect the ecology and to conserve nature at Wular Lake.